Use of Chrome or Firefox is recommended.

 August/September 2021: The Grant Making Committee meets to make its recommendations for grant awards.

 October 2021: Grant awards are approved by the Unity Foundation Board of Directors, based upon recommendations of the Grant Making Committee.

-October 2021: Decision letters will be mailed to applicants.
+October 2021: Decision letters and checks will be mailed.

 July 1, 2022: Power for Good Final Grant Report must be submitted online by 11:59 (CDT).